swisspost/design-system/.changeset/large-hornets-complain.md

 ---
-'@swisspost/design-system-styles': minor
+'@swisspost/design-system-styles': patch
 ---

-Updated ´post-accordion´ styles with Design Tokens.
+Updated the ´post-accordion´ styles to match the new Post design.